← Back to Blog

 2. Course management decisions.
 Pay attention to when they lay up, when they aim for the fat part of the green, and when they go for it.
 The best players make boring decisions more often than you think.

 3. Recovery shots.
 This is where weekend golfers can learn the most.
 Watch how Tour players handle bad lies, awkward stances, and trouble.
 They don't try to hit hero shots from behind trees — they take their medicine and move on.
 (Okay, sometimes they hit hero shots.
 But they're better than us.)
+For the most relatable moments from this week's action, don't miss our Pro Bogey of the Week: Genesis edition.

 4. Putting speed over line.
 On Riviera's greens, speed kills.
 Watch how much attention players give to pace versus line.
 If you can start controlling your speed on the greens, your three-putts will disappear.